rsenna/gitopolis/README.md

 > [!NOTE]
-> This for purpose is to explore some new features for gitopolis, such as:
+> This fork's purpose is to explore some new features for gitopolis, such as:
 > - Create brew tap for gitopolis
 > - "Add all" functionality: from a given folder, add all git repos recursively
 > - Convert .gitmodules to .gitopolis.toml